 Notwithstanding the tangible expansions and changes of time, the commitment established by the George family in 1920 remains the same.
-Over ninety-seven years after it was founded, George Funeral Home is still caring for families and celebrating lives.
+Over 100 years after it was founded, George Funeral Home is still caring for families and celebrating lives.

 Our Staff's Dedication to Respectful Care

 OWNER / Manager / DIRECTOR